 Government employees working for Oregon State University have determined that predicted increases in temperature and drought in the coming century may make it more difficult for conifers such as ponderosa pine to regenerate after major forest fires on dry, low-elevation sites, in some cases leading to conversion of forests to grass or shrub lands, a report suggests.

 But even though you paid for it already by funding the research as a taxpayer, it will cost you $35.95 to purchase a copy of their findings, written by Erich Kyle Dodson and Heather Taylor Root of the University’s Department of Forest Ecosystems and Society in Corvallis, Oregon.
 The for-profit Elsevier corporation headquartered in the Netherlands published the paper.
 Wildfire Today supports open access to the results of taxpayer-funded scientific research.
+(UPDATE April 4, 2018: the research is now available for no additional charge.)

 Dodson and Root concluded that moisture stress is a key limitation for conifer regeneration following stand-replacing wildfire, which will likely increase with climate change.
 This will make post-fire recovery on dry sites slow and uncertain.
 If forests are desired in these locations, more aggressive attempts at reforestation may be needed, they said.